minhtriet/frozenlake/README.md

 ## About this repo
-Implementation of gridworld problem, Artificial Intelligence: A Modern Approach v3, Chapter 17.
-This is also similar to [Frozen Lake challenge](https://gym.openai.com/envs/FrozenLake-v0/), which widely considers the most basic Reinforcement Learning (RL) problem.
+Implementation of the grid world problem, Artificial Intelligence: A Modern Approach v3, Chapter 17.
+This is also similar to the [Frozen Lake challenge](https://gym.openai.com/envs/FrozenLake-v0/), which widely considers the most basic Reinforcement Learning (RL) problem.

-The writing does not cover any thing, but things that can be easily overlooked when one implements not just this, but many machine learning papers in total.
+The writing does not cover anything, but things that can be easily overlooked when one implements not just this, but many machine learning papers in total.

 ## Motivation
-The motivation of this is two fold:
+The motivation of this is two-fold:

-1. According to Suttons’s book, there are two classes of RL, one that states and action space can be effectively stored on a table.
-Another case is that the states is innumberable (Number of Go/Dota/Starcraft moves) and need to have some approximation / generalization techniques.
+1. According to Suttons’s book, there are two classes of RL, one that states and action space can be effectively stored in a table.
+Another case is that the number of states is innumerable (Number of Go/Dota/Starcraft moves).
+Solving this would require some approximation/generalization techniques.

 While the latter case generates more hype, I find the former case good for education purpose.
-Not the magical blackbox of Neural Network, mostly non bullshit number.

 2. After having my take of companies, I realize what is done anyway is throwing in data and a generic neural network (NN), I feel like it would be more beneficial to implement and debug some papers from scratch.

-## Prerequiste
+## Prerequisites
-Know about basic concept of state, … in RL, I summarise them at the appendix.
-In this paper we use BFS with Bellman equation for value update.
+Know about the basic concept of state, … in RL, I summarise them in the appendix.
+In this implementation, we use BFS with the Bellman equation for value updating.

 Without further ado, I run to the problem and its two evasive pitfalls.